fameteor/meteor-template-1.7/README.md

 - `stylus` deprecated

+- modify the hlp_count to deal with both arrays and cursors

+- translate date in user management with moment in the right languageSelect

+- Language support I18n files : where to put client.dataLoadingMsg in client.main.dataLoadingMsg ?

+- pointing object detection to be implemented, user mgmt to be then modified

+- replace bootstrap icons delete and modify with fontawesome one

 - Ajouter un usefull helpers mis à jour !

 - Add a linter

 - Modify waiting template to be able to wait for multiple reasons, with multiple waiting messages (server ofline, data loading..)

+- Shall we route to an "non allowed access" page if access is non allowed ?

+- Add waiting popup option when offline

+- create user and send e-mail to him instead of setting the password

 ## Upgrades : to do

-- Allaning role 3 : change the default users and default roles creation code (depending on mongo version).
+- Allaning role 3 : change the default users and default roles creation code (depending on mongo version and meteor version).